Eschatologue/CM_wiki/docs/character-creation/feat/feat-general.md

 **Quick Draw**
 You can draw or stow two weapons that lack the Two-Handed property when you would normally be able to draw or stow only one.

+---

+### Firearms Training

+*General Feat (Prerequisite: Level 4+, Dexterity or Intelligence 13+)*

+**Ability Score Increase**
+Increase your Dexterity score by 1, to a maximum of 20.

+**Firearm Proficiency**
+You gain proficiency with Short-Arms.
+If you have proficiency with at least one Martial weapons, you gain proficiency with all Firearms.

+---

+### Flash Recall

+*General Feat (Prerequisite: Level 4+, Spellcasting or Pact Magic Feature)*

+You’ve developed the ability to instantly recall an unprepared spell in moments of sudden necessity.
+You gain the following benefits:

+**Ability Score Increase**
+You increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.

+**Compartmentalize**
+As an :rsc-action: Action, you can instantly prepare a spell from your available class spell list (or spellbook, if you prepare spells from one) that you did not have prepared.
+This spell choice must be of a level for which you have :rsc-spell-slot: Spell Slots.
+You then lose preparation of a different spell of your choice of equal or higher spell level.

+If you are multiclassed, you can only Flash Recall spells from a class that prepares spells.
+Once you use this ability, you must finish a Short Rest or Long Rest before you can use it again.

+---

+### Gunner

+*General Feat (Prerequisite: Level 4+, Proficiency with Firearms)*

+You have a quick hand and keen eye when employing firearms, granting you the following benefits:

+**Ability Score Increase**
+Increase your Dexterity score by 1, to a maximum of 20.

+**Dual Wielding**
+When you make the extra attack of the :weapon-prop-light: Light weapon property, you can add your Ability Modifier to the damage of the extra attack if that attack is with a firearm that has the :weapon-prop-light: Light property.

+**Quickshot**
+Immediately after initiative is rolled, you can use your :rsc-reaction: **Reaction** to make a single weapon attack with your firearm.

+---

+### Overwhelming Strength

+*General Feat (Prerequisite: Level 4+)*

+Your sheer physical might dwarfs that of nearly all other mortal creatures, giving you the following benefits:

+**Ability Score Increase**
+Increase your Strength, by 1, to a maximum of 20.

+**Might is Power**
+Whenever you make a Strength-based D20 Test, you can treat a roll of 7 or lower on the d20 as an 8.

+**Moving Mountain**
+Creatures with the same size as you and smaller has :d20-disadv: Disadvantage on the :d20-save: Saving Throw of escaping your Grapple.

+---

+### Remarkable Recovery

+*General Feat (Prerequisite: Level 4+, Constitution 13+)*

+Your body has the ability to recover quickly from terrible injuries, and is unusually receptive to healing magic.
+You gain the following benefits:

+**Ability Score Increase**
+Increase your Constitution score by 1, to a maximum of 20.

+**From the Brink**
+Once per long-rest, when you would be reduced to 0 Hit Points, make a :d20-save: Constitution Saving Throw.
+The DC equals 10 or half the damage you take, whichever number is higher.
+On a successful save, you are reduced to 1 Hit Points instead.

+**Fast Healing**
+Whenever you regain Hit Points as a result of a spell, potion, or class feature (but not this feat), you regain additional Hit Points equal to your Constitution modifier (minimum of 1).

+---

+### Sword Dancing

+*General Feat (Prerequisite: Level 4+)*

+One-handed weapons and blades are an extension of your arm, graceful as the wind.

+**Ability Score Increase**
+You increase your Dexterity by 1, up to a maximum of 20.

+**Dynamic Swordplay**
+When you take the Attack action and attack with melee weapon that has the :weapon-prop-finesse: Finesse property, you can choose to deal either :dmg-slashing: Slashing or :dmg-piercing: Piercing damage.

+**Fleuret**
+The first creature you hit on your turn has :d20-disadv: Disadvantage on :d20-attack: Attack Roll against you until the start of your next turn.